Overview

 Experience

 Xi is qualified in the PRC and the New York State of the US.
-Prior to joining Zhao Sheng, he worked at leading international law firms including working at the offices in Brussels and London.
+Prior to joining Zhao Sheng, he worked at two leading international law firms including working at the offices in Brussels and London.

 His representative experience includes advising: